Apple, others face shipment delays as China COVID curbs squeeze suppliers - analysts - NewsBreak

 Some suppliers may be able to re-route production.

-Unimicron Technology Corp (3037.TW), which makes printed circuit boards for companies including Apple, told Reuters the impact of the Kunshan lockdown so far has been minor and that it can rely on other plants in the Hubei province and Taiwan to support production.
+Unimicron Technology Corp, which makes printed circuit boards for companies including Apple, told Reuters the impact of the Kunshan lockdown so far has been minor and that it can rely on other plants in the Hubei province and Taiwan to support production.

 But logistics and transport remain a nationwide issue, as cities across China enact measures.